Sleep-Less-Coder/Vertex/README.md

 - Background slider
 - 400+ FontAwesome vector icons
 - Google map and fonts
+- SASS / Modular styles
 - and much more

 ##Screenshot
 ![](screenshot.png?raw=true "Screenshot")

-##Shout-outs
+##Credits
 A sincere thanks to the creators of these projects.
-FontAwesome
+- FontAwesome
-Bootstrap
+- Bootstrap
-SASS/Bourbon
+- SASS/Bourbon
-Backstretch.js
+- Backstretch.js
-Flexslider.js
+- Flexslider.js
-Shuffle.js
+- Shuffle.js
-Pushy.js
+- Pushy.js
-scrollReveal.js
+- scrollReveal.js
-Unsplash, Pixabay and UIFaces for the images.
+- Unsplash, Pixabay and UIFaces for the images.